-Despite the external insecurity, South Korea is actually very safe domestically.
+Despite its external threats, South Korea is actually very safe domestically.
 The spectacle of people flaunting their designer collection without much concern for their surroundings is commonplace.
-Honestly, Seoul gave me the feeling of absolute security and it was for this reason that I dared walk alone when hubby was at his summit.
-Besides that, the level of cleanliness in Seoul is commendable and comparable to that of Singapore or Tokyo – literally sterile.
+Honestly, Seoul gave me the feeling of absolute security and that was why I dared walk alone when hubby was at his summit.
+Besides that, the cleanliness in Seoul is also commendable and comparable to that of Singapore or Tokyo – literally sterile.

-Back to the subway stations, you might also notice that the walls and glasses have been overlaid with pictures of groceries akin to the supermarket.
+Back to the subway stations, you might also notice that some walls and glasses are overlaid with pictures of groceries akin to a supermarket.
 These are virtual stores with QR codes where you can scan and make your orders, while waiting for the train.
 I suppose the goods will then arrive at your doorstep when you reach home.
-What an innovative idea of maximizing space.
+What an brilliant idea of maximizing time and space.
 Pretty cool, isn’t it?

 All photos and information on Daphne’s Escapades are copyright protected.
 Please do not use any of the images or content without any prior permission.
 Should you wish to share this post, please direct this post to its original source.